venom1270/AdventOfCode-2024/README.md

 ## Day 11

 First hard one - managed to do only day 11.
 Different methods for day 2 that I tried are too slow 🤔.
 I think my method of DFS and memoization should work but I'm clearly missing something.
 A mystery for another day! 😄

+## Day 12

+I feel so proud for this one!!
+Managed to figure out part 2 on my own without any noteworth prior knowledge on how to approach those kind of problems 🥳😄😎 I really liked todays challenge - totally unbiased statement! 😄 Flood fill (I guess?) with some form of edge detection (part 1 simple, part 2 quite a lot more complex).